Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/displayinformation/update_graphics/README.md

 <h1>Update Graphics</h1>

-<p>Demonstrates how to identify a Graphic and change it's symbol, attributes, and geometry.
-Geometry explains the  graphic's location on a map, a symbol controls how a graphic will be displayed to a map, and the attributes help store information about the graphic in a key value pair.</p>
+<p>Change a graphic's symbol, attributes, and geometry.</p>

+<p>A graphic's geometry is its location on a map.
+The symbol controls how a graphic will be displayed to a map.
+And the
+attributes store information about the graphic in key value pairs.</p>

 <p><img src="UpdateGraphics.gif"/></p>